IS IT REAL?

 I WANT TO WRITE FOR YOU

-- We love, love, love getting ideas, and are truly honored that people want to contribute to our silly website.
-However, because we sometimes get quite a few please don’t think us rude if we don’t get back to you (it’ll surprise nobody to hear that this isn’t our full-time job).
+- We are truly honored that people want to contribute to our silly website.
+However, because we sometimes get quite a few ideas please don’t think us rude if we don’t get back to you (it’ll surprise nobody to hear that this isn’t our full-time job).

 - If you do send us a story, by sending it you give us free reign to morph it beyond recognition into our own twisted style.
 Any sniff of inspiration can set us off.